 Even if you visit the same fueling station regularly, it’s possible to get bad gas in your vehicle.
 That’s why it’s important to know the symptoms of bad gas in your car and understand the steps to repair the situation.

-In this guide, we discuss all of these symptoms.
-Furthermore, we show you how to resolve the situation and give you tips to avoid bad gas.
+In this guide, I discuss all of these symptoms.
+Furthermore, I show you how to resolve the situation and give you tips to avoid bad gas.

-The most common symptom of bad gas in your car’s fuel tank is engine performance issues together with a check engine light on your dashboard.
+The most common symptoms of bad gas in your fuel tank are engine performance issues and a check engine light on your dashboard.
 You may notice acceleration issues, a stalling engine, or an engine that won’t start up at all.

-Here is a more detailed list of the most common symptoms of bad gas in your car:
+Here is a more detailed list of the most common signs of bad gas in your car to look for: